 As the initial exchange rate and the amount of each token in the pool have changed, when you remove your liquidity from the pool, you will have more ETH and less UNI or less ETH and more UNI.

 Something like this: 0.60 ETH and 150 UNI or 1 ETH and 105 UNI.

 Now what happens is that if you just hold your 0.83 ETH and 128 UNI in your wallet instead of depositing them into a liquidity pool, you could make more money in USD.

 To calculate your impermanent loss, you should calculate how much would 0.83 ETH and 128 UNI be worth right now if you just hold, and how much, let’s say, are 0.60 ETH and 150 UNI worth right now (your removed liquidity).

-The graph below can give you an idea how big your impermanent loss might be depending on the price change:
+The graph below can give you an idea about how big your impermanent loss could be depending on the price change:

 A 2x price change results in a 5.7% loss relative to holding, and a 5x price change brings about a 25.5% loss relative to holding.

 You earn trading fees when you add liquidity to a liquidity pool which is the main reason why liquidity providers exist.

 But, most of the time, as cryptocurrency pairs can be quite volatile, impermanent loss exceeds fee earnings leaving liquidity providers with losses.

 How to calculate impermanent loss & Impermanent loss calculators